+Visiting Salzburg with kids was one of the highlights of our Austria/Switzerland adventure!
 Salzburg is an idyllic, storybook perfect European city.
 It has a beautiful fortress perched on top of a hill overlooking a meandering river below.
 Charming streets adorned with wrought iron signs beg for further exploration.
-In addition to its high level of charm, we found a ton of Salzburg attractions that were perfect to visit with our kids!
+In addition to its high level of charm, we found a ton of things to do in Salzburg with kids!

 - The buses within the city were easy to use and on time with easy connections.
 If you are taking more than one ride in 24 hours (trust me, you will) it is cheaper to buy a 24 hour pass.
 Bus tickets are cheaper at the ticket machine than from the driver.
 Another tip – the back door of the bus is where there is an open place for strollers.